prajak002/SIT-ICOE-2024/README.md

 ```
 ## Usage

 To use the automatic essay grader, follow the instructions provided in the documentation (`docs/`).
-You may need to install dependencies and download additional resources before running the grader.
+Y
 ## Contributing

 Contributors :- Aayush kumar Singh, Prajak Sen,Shubham kr.
 Singh ,Soumyonath Tripathy, Ujjwal Kumar